Origin and Charter of the Flight Test Safety Committee

 Mission Statement

-- To direct the effort of flight test safety through education.
+• To promote and facilitate flight test safety through education.

-- To ensure that the data collected, used and distributed from this effort does not reflect upon the prior actions, incidents or accidents of the members or associated organizations.
+• To ensure that all the data collected, used and distributed is de‐identified so as to not reflect upon the prior actions, incidents or accidents of the contributors or associated organizations.